-To be clear, this means taking the reconstructed best-fit astrophysical parameters (which were reconstructed from the mock data with SKA noise, based on the NN trained using power spectra with SKA noise), and using it as input to the NN trained using power spectra without SKA noise.
+To be clear, this means taking the reconstructed best-fit astrophysical parameters (which were reconstructed from the mock SKA dataset, based on the NN trained using mock SKA power spectrum), and using it as input to the NN trained using power spectra from the ideal dataset (i.e., without SKA noise).
 Here we use the following definition to quantify the error as a function of redshift and wavenumber:

 where we take the median over the test models; in this paper we often take the median in order to measure the typical error and reduce the sensitivity to outliers.
 This definition of the error measures the absolute value of the relative error, except that the denominator includes a constant in order not to demand a low relative error when the fluctuation itself is low (in agreement with eq.~\ref{eq:sn}).
 Note that here the errors are much larger than before because they are not normalized to the maximum value of the power spectrum but are measured separately at each bin, including when the power spectrum is low.